Deploying IDmelon Kiosk Using Intune

 Step 1: Add IDmelon Kiosk App to Intune

-- Access the Endpoint Manager:
+- Access the Endpoint Manager Microsoft Intune.

-- In the left-hand menu, select Apps > All apps.
+- Navigate to Apps > All apps.

 - Add a New Microsoft Store App